*Updated November 2018

 Does Aspartame ‘Spike Insulin’?

 No. It doesn’t.
-There is zero evidence to suggest that aspartame spikes insulin levels – in both healthy and diabetic individuals.
-And the only studies that have found this to be the case were done on, surprise surprise, rats.
-8
+There is zero evidence to suggest that aspartame spikes insulin levels–in both healthy and diabetic individuals.

-Even if it did spike insulin – it doesn’t, but if it did in some alternate reality – so what?
+Even if it did spike insulin–it doesn’t, but if it did in some alternate reality–so what?
 Insulin spikes are a perfectly normal function of a perfectly normal and healthy functioning body.
-Even protein spikes insulin 9.
+Even protein spikes insulin 11.
 And if you’re still subscribing to the “insulin causes fat gain” dumbfuckery – it’s time you updated your factz.
 Yeah, with a Z, because fuck you I do what I want.

 Take Home Points